Large Language Models in Qualitative Research: Uses, Tensions, and Intentions

 In contrast to quantitative methods that prioritize numerical data and generalizability, qualitative research aims to uncover how participants perceive, understand, and make meaning of their experiences \cite{jaccard_theory_2020}.
 Qualitative researchers often utilize diverse techniques, such as interviews, observations, and narratives \cite{alvarez2023binary, nolan2024mal} to capture the complexity of lived experiences \cite{braun2013successful}.
 The epistemological foundation of qualitative research is \textit{social constructionism} \cite{berger1966reality}, in which meaning and knowledge is subjective and constructed in and through communication \cite{weinberg2009social}, enabling researchers to capture the social contexts that shape participants’ lives \cite{tracy2024qualitative}.
 Through deep engagement with participants’ worlds, qualitative scholars seek to describe and interpret phenomena in a way that reflects participants’ understanding of their experiences \cite{jaccard_theory_2020}, while also contributing to theory development through inductive analysis \cite{scharp2021thematic}.

-As a field, HCI hosts strong qualitative approaches but also mixed-method research, which has sometimes led to tensions in how contributions should be evaluated in the field.
+As a field, HCI is both home to researchers with qualitative approaches as well as mixed-method researchers, a fact which has sometimes led to tension in the community regarding how contributions should be evaluated.
 In particular, a stigma surrounding the perceived rigor of qualitative research \cite{charmazPursuitQualityGrounded2021} has sparked debates over how best to evaluate such methods \cite{kvaleSocialConstructionValidity1995, mcdonald_reliability_2019, rolfeValidityTrustworthinessRigour2006}.
-As a result, cting qualitative research can involve a complex and sometimes creative negotiation with the norms and evaluative criteria of one's research communities \cite{denzinSAGEHandbookQualitative2024}.
+As a result, conducting qualitative research can involve a complex and sometimes creative negotiation with the norms and evaluative criteria of one's research communities \cite{denzinSAGEHandbookQualitative2024}.
 Within the HCI community, there have been concerns that increasingly quantitative evaluation techniques, such as providing participant demographics, are being unduly required of qualitative scholars~\cite{soden2024evaluating}.